Phazorknight/Cogito/Readme.md

   - Action points (low prio)
 - Inventory / Items:
   - Option to take all items from a container.
-  - Item type COMBINABLE (true combinable, not like the current implementation): Checks if an item is used with a different item, both get destroyed and a new item gets added to player inventory.
 - Interactables:
   - Door: Create option to make sliding door
 - AudioManager is unwieldy.
 Can probably be redone to work better.